 Classes begin on Tuesday, September 12th, 2017 at 7pm at the Catholic Center (1520 Euclid Ave).
 Interested?
 Click the "Interview Form" button below now to get started with more information.
 Don't have time for a form right now?
-You're in luck!
-I have an email address so please don't hesitate to reach out.
+Send an email.

 Why can’t someone just join the Catholic Church right now?
 And without all this RCIA stuff?
 Well, have you ever been in love?
 Have you ever seen someone in love?
 Have you ever wanted to be in love?
 Then you know love takes time.
 Even love at first sight.